soulrelic616/extensions/user/brackets-indent-guides/README.md

 ### Code Challenges

 Code challenges are closed issues and enhancement requests that I have attempted to resolve without success.
-Maybe you have an idea that can help?
+Maybe you have an idea that will help?

 Just look for the `code challenge` label in the closed issues list.
 Post a comment on the issue and we can discuss your solution ideas.
 Here is a list of the current